 Hoffman Sign for Upper Motor Neuron

-Hoffman Sign is the upper limb equivalent of the Babinski sign.
+Hoffman Sign is the upper limb equivalent of the Babinski sign of the lower limb.

 How do you perform the Hoffman Sign?